 We have statistical data to prove that after the first year of mentoring, our at-risk students close the educational gap with their peers

-70% of at-risk students participating in Mentors Care, earned more credits than the previous year without a mentor.
+85% of at-risk students in our program maintained and/or earned more credits than the previous year!

-51% of at-risk students received community assistance because of their participation in Mentors Care.
-This aids a student in being more successful in school due to meeting needs such as food, clothing, housing, etc.
+We connected 51% of at-risk students to community resources meeting needs such as food, clothing, housing, etc.

 Mentors Care’s mission is to provide at-risk high school students mentors, tools, and resources in school districts throughout the State of Texas and beyond.
 Mentors Care will promote itself to school districts which are historically underserved, then work with the school district to enlist, train and equip volunteer mentors to care about – and to believe in – the kids they serve.